shizukesa92/Build-a-Camper-Leaderboard/README.md

-# FreeCodeCamp React Project 2: Build-a-Camper-Leaderboard
+# FreeCodeCamp React Project 2: Build a Camper Leaderboard

 A website which allows users to type GitHub-flavored Markdown into a text area which is updated with the markdown's output as the user types